glouppe/talk-kva-2025/talk.md

 My goal today is to give you a brief overview of some of the work we have been doing at the intersection of deep learning and inverse problems in science.
 We will look at three different scales of inverse problems, from low-dimensional to extra-large, and see how deep generative models can help us tackle them.

-Second, I will also try to explain how deep generative models are not just fancy tools to generate AI slop, but above all how they can help us probe physics that was previously out of reach due to computational limitations.
+I will try to explain how deep generative models are not just fancy tools to generate AI slop, but above all how they can help us probe physics that was previously out of reach due to computational limitations.

-This talk will echo some of the themes discussed in previous talks, so this is a good opportunity to connect the dots.
+This talk will echo some of the themes discussed yesterday, Laurence's talk in particular, so this is a good opportunity to connect the dots.

 ---